Coronavirus digest: Germany to offer vaccines to children in 2022 | DW | 20.09.2021

 "A recommendation from the Standing Committee on Vaccination [STIKO] will also come a little later in this case," he added.
 BioNTech, for example, announced a few days ago that it would apply for approval of its coronavirus vaccine for children between the ages of five and eleven in the coming weeks.

-However, the European Medicines Agency, another medical regulator, said that it was unable to give a firm timeframe for a possible approval.
+However, the European Medicines Agency, another medical regulator, said it was unable to give a firm timeframe for possible approval.

 Here's a look at the latest coronavirus news from the rest of the world: